 - A) Unplug the power to your modem, Wi-Fi router, and Sleeptracker-AI® processor, then wait at least 30 seconds.
 If you have a gateway (Wi-Fi + modem combo device), simply unplug it.

-- If your Sleeptracker-AI® system came pre-installed on an adjustable base, you can unplug the power to your base to turn off the processor.
+- If your Sleeptracker-AI® system came pre-installed with an adjustable base, you can unplug the power to your base to turn off the processor.

-- D) Plug-in the power to your processor and wait for the status light to become solid green
+- D) Plug-in the power to your processor and wait for the processor's status light to stabilize.

 - A) Unplug the power to your modem, Wi-Fi router, and Sleeptracker-AI® processor, then wait at least 30 seconds.
 If you have a gateway (Wi-Fi + modem combo device), simply unplug it.